Here we provide a complete comparison between Engineered Hardwood and Linoleum flooring.

 Appearance and Aesthetics

 These days, linoleum flooring is available in a wide range of neutral and bright colors, as well as several different patterned options.
 The color of linoleum is usually quite consistent, meaning that scuffs and marks are not normally too noticeable.
-However, it can start yellowing over time if exposed to a lot of direct sun – this will depend on the type of coating that has been applied.
+However, it can start yellowing over time if exposed to a lot of direct

 When comparing engineered hardwood to linoleum flooring, you will notice that the hardwood is highly resistant to scuffing, scraping and dirty marks.
-However, it can sometimes fall prey to expanding and warping if severe temperature or humidity changes are experienced.
+However, it can sometimes fall prey to expanding and warping if the temperature or humidity changes are experienced.
 As a result, it is recommended that extra room be given closer to walls during the installation process.

 Most forms of linoleum flooring have had a highly durable coating applied to them.
 While this can help prevent absorption of moisture and dirt, this can be dented or damaged by high heels, furniture legs and pet claws in some cases.